Skip to main content

 Press Release.

-Commenting on the financing, Geoff McMillan, Chief Executive Officer of SEP, said:
+Commenting on the deal, Geoff McMillan, Chief Executive Officer of SEP, said:

 About Speciality European Pharma